Plan Your Visit

 The National Infantry Museum is open Tuesday-Saturday from 9am – 5pm and Sundays from 11am – 5pm.
 The museum is closed on Mondays, with the exception of the following federal holidays and observances:

 - November 11, 2019 – Veterans Day (Observed)

-Additionally, the National Infantry Museum will be closed the following holidays: Easter, Thanksgiving Day, Christmas Eve, Christmas Day, New Year’s’s Eve and New Year’s Day.
-September 8, 2018 we will open at 12pm following the Global War on Terrorism Rededication at 11am.
+Additionally, the National Infantry Museum will be closed the following holidays: Easter, Thanksgiving Day, Christmas Eve, Christmas Day, New Year’s Eve and New Year’s Day.
+Due to a turning blue ceremony, the museum will not open until 10:00a.m. on Thursday, 13 Dec.

 There is no admission fee, however, we ask that you consider a donation of $5 per person to help maintain this magnificent tribute to the Infantry Soldier.
 Separate charges apply to experience the Giant Screen Theater, Combat Simulators and Fife and Drum Restaurant.
 Visit the attractions page to learn more.

 The museum is self-guided.
 Upon arrival, you will be given a Visitors Guide and brief introduction by a museum volunteer.
 You could easily spend all day exploring but it is recommended that you reserve at least three hours to tour.
 If you have questions about an exhibit, look for our knowledgeable museum volunteers in blue shirts.
 Are you pressed for time during your visit?
 See our suggested itineraries for a visit that fits your schedule.
 We will make sure you hit all of the spectacular exhibits and displays to get the full museum experience!

 Security Check: Bags larger than 11” x 6” x 15” are not permitted inside the museum or on the museum campus.
 Bag checks and wand scans will be conducted to ensure guest safety.
 Smart bags are prohibited from the museum and the museum campus.
 Guns, knives and pepper spray are prohibited.